anh1231/LOL-ADC-Analyis/README.md

 In this section I will try to see if ADCs "carry" harder than Midlaners by performing a hypothesis test on the metric of "carry" that I have defined, that which being KDA ratio (kills + assists / death), damage to champions, and gold income.
 I believe that these 3 statistics are important when considering how hard a position "carries" because they are 3 statistics that numerically shows how much of an impact that role has had in that game.
 A high KDA ratio means that role has had high kill participation while having low deaths, a high damage to champion stat shows how much they are contributing in a team fight, and a high gold income shows how far they are ahead of their opponent's economy.

-Thus with all 3 of these statistics combined can give us a way to numerically show how hard a certain position "carried" a game in relations to other positions.
+Thus with all 3 of these statistics combined, this will give us a way to numerically show how hard a certain position "carried" a game in relations to other positions.

 The test statistic is `difference in means` and the **significance cutoff** is `0.05`.